tomcl/HowToUseGitTJWC/README.md

 ### Merging: How Git manages concurrent changes

-Suppose a central repository master branch initially has most recent Commit _C_, and Commit history: _C_ --> _B_ --> _A_.
+Suppose the central repository master branch initially has most recent Commit _C_, and Commit history: _C_ --> _B_ --> _A_.
 The arrows go from commits to their parents (the previous commit to which they link in the branch history). _C_ is the HEAD of the central commit history.

 Two team members, David and Eddie, make respective Commits _D_ and _E_ on their local cloned copies with origin the central repo: